 How to ensure successful ATO fraud prevention then?

 How does Covery make it happen?
-As comprehensive risk mitigation, fraud prevention, and chargeback management solution, Covery provides a wide range of tools enabling our customers to timely detect, mitigate and prevent ATO fraud cases.
+As a comprehensive risk mitigation, fraud prevention and chargeback management solution, Covery provides a wide range of tools enabling our customers to timely detect, mitigate and prevent ATO fraud cases.

 This way, Covery anti-fraud platform ensures reliable ATO fraud detection and prevention.
-And it is just a fraction of the value that Covery can deliver to your business.
+And it is just a fraction of value tha Covery can deliver to your business.
 Contact us and book a free demo to learn how else Covery can help secure your revenues from fraud!

 Fraudsters use credentials obtained through data breaches or phishing to gain unathorized access to customer accounts.